 Myth: Marine reserves lock out recreational fishers

 Over 90% of Australian marine waters within 100 km of shore will remain open to recreational fishing.
-18 of 25 coral reefs in the Coral Sea will remain open to recreational and charter fishing.
+In fact, 18 of 25 coral reefs in the Coral Sea will remain open to recreational and charter fishing.
 The closest a no-take zone comes to shore in the Coral Sea is 210 kms from Cairns and 330 kms from Townsville.

 Myth: Australia will need to import more seafood